vicsanity623/AxiomEngine/ROADMAP.md

 -   **[PLANNED] The Axiom Client (GUI):** Design and build the official open-source desktop client for macOS, Windows, and Linux.
     -   **V1: Simple Search:** A clean, minimal interface for submitting queries.
     -   **V2: Cognitive Prosthesis:** A more advanced UI, designed with input from UX and mental health experts, that helps users navigate conflicting information by visualizing evidence and providing consensus weights.
--   **[PLANNANED] The Public Website (`axiom.foundation`):** Launch the official website with clear explanations, a link to the whitepaper, and secure, signed downloads for the client.
+-   **[PLANNED] The Public Website (`axiom.foundation`):** Launch the official website with clear explanations, a link to the whitepaper, and secure, signed downloads for the client.
 -   **[PLANNED] GitHub Advanced Security:** Formally enable and configure CodeQL, Dependabot, and Secret Scanning to create a perpetually secure development environment.
 -   **[PLANNED] Community Growth:** Actively engage with open-source, privacy, and academic communities to grow our base of node operators and contributors.